Surinamese people in the Netherlands

 Migration began during the colonial era.
 Initially this was mainly the colonial elite but expanded during the 1920s and 1930s to the less fortunate inhabitants looking for better education, employment or other opportunities.
 The choice of becoming Surinamese or Dutch citizens in the years leading up to Suriname's independence in 1975 led to a mass migration to the Netherlands.
 This migration continued in the period immediately after independence and during military rule in the 1980s and for largely economic reasons extended throughout the 1990s.
 The Surinamese community in the Netherlands numbered 350,300 as of 2013.
 Most have a Dutch passport and the majority have been successfully integrated into Dutch society.
+There are also Surinamese people who have migrated to the Netherlands from French Guiana or the Netherlands Antilles.